Where does Australia stand today?

 The Children’s Wellbeing Index uses data to tell the story of all of Australia’s children.
 That story tells us that while most children are doing well, this is not the case for all.
 Many children in Australia are happy, healthy, learning and thriving.
 But this is not the story for every child or young person.
 Stagnant poverty, increasing mental health concerns, and disparities for First Nations children continue to persist.
 The COVID-19 pandemic has also both exposed and worsened the divisions that already existed between the children who do well, and the ones who don’t.
-We want to re-write the story and make Australia the best place in the world to grow up.
+We want to re-write the story and make Australia an even better place to grow up.

 The Australian Children’s Wellbeing Index by UNICEF Australia and ARACY helps us to understand and improve the lives of children and young people in Australia.
 It tells us what we need to do now and into the future to make sure every child is loved, safe, educated, participating, healthy and has a positive sense of identity and culture.

 What Australia is doing well